 Away Kit: Light Blue and Claret

-Although Villa Park has been completely rebuilt since the late 1970's, it has some individuality, as the four stands, each have their own design, making it one of the more interesting in the League.
+Although Villa Park has been completely rebuilt since the late 1970’s, it has some individuality, as the four stands, each have their own design, making it one of the more interesting in the League.
 At one end is the Holte End.
 This is a large two-tiered structure which replaced one of the largest covered terraces in the country.
 Opened in the 1994/95 season it has a capacity of 13,500 seated supporters.
-At the other end is the North Stand, which is older (being built in the late 1970's), but still modern looking.
+At the other end is the North Stand, which is older (being built in the late 1970’s), but still modern looking.
 This is two-tiered, with a double row of executive boxes running across the middle.
 On one side of the pitch is the Doug Ellis Stand, which again is two-tiered and is roughly the same height as the other two stands.
 This stand was opened prior to the 1996 European Championships, for which Villa Park was a host venue.
 Opposite is the latest edition, the impressive-looking Trinity Road Stand.
 Opened in 2001 it is three-tiered, with a small tier at the front and then two larger tiers above, which are separated by a row of executive boxes.
-Although at the time many fans were disappointed to see the old Trinity Road Stand demolished, I think its replacement gives the ground a more overall balanced look, because the new stand, although the largest at Villa Park, has roughly the same roof level as the other three sides.
+Although at the time many fans were disappointed to see the old Trinity Road Stand demolished, I think its replacement gives the ground a more overall balanced look, because the new stand, although the largest at Aston Villa’s Villa Park stadium, has roughly the same roof level as the other three sides.
 There are also two large video screens installed in opposite corners of the ground.

 An unusual feature is that between the Trinity Road & Holte End Stands is a pavilion type structure that was built at the same time as the Trinity Road.
 This three-tiered building is used for corporate hospitality.
 On the other side of the Holte End is another similar looking structure that is used for police control.
 The only disappointment with Villa Park is that the corners of the ground are open, however, there are plans to fill in the corners at some point, at the North Stand end of the ground.